Enter the total internal recruiting costs, total external recruiting costs, and the total number of new hires to calculate the cost per hire.

 Cost Per Hire Formula

-The following formula is used to calculate a cost per hire.
+The following formula is used to calculate the cost per hire.

 Cost Per Hire Definition

-A cost per hire is defined as the total expense it takes to hire one individual for a company.
+A cost per hire is defined as the total expense of hiring one individual for a company.

 Cost Per Hire Example